alicecasciani/CCR-in-the-LGM-Model/README.md

 The repository includes:
-MATLAB implementation
-Report with methodology, calibration details, and results
+MATLAB implementation and report with methodology, calibration details, and results

 # How to run (MATLAB)